c4tom/DreamDevBox/docs/support/troubleshooting.rst

    .. code-block:: bash

-      # Run the bash script in the Devilbox git directory
+      # Run the bash script in the DreamDevBox git directory
       host> ./check-config.sh